Physlex/Physlex/README.md

 ## Previous Projects

 - [proGRESS](https://github.com/Physlex/GetNatHackedBud) is a secure, low-cost alternative to a digital workout machine.
-It's supposed to be plug'N'chug, meaning it requires very little setup.
+It uses an RFID system for profile validation and an accelerometer to track workout repititions.
 - [Job-Tracker](https://github.com/401-hackathon-2024/job-tracker) a google chrome application that would generate a resume based on some profile data which then auto-fills fields on job application websites.
 - [Function-Approximation](https://github.com/Physlex/InterpolationAndApproximation) an adapted lab from a course in university which I think is kind of neat.
 Approximates functions using polynomial regression techniques.
 At some point I accidentally re-invented the FFT algorithm since I though the trigonometric interpolation technique was related to the FFT.
 I was incorrect, but it was still cool.
 - [Project-Nihility](https://github.com/Physlex/ProjectNihility) The first attempt at Nihility.
 We have since decided to migrate to the Godot engine due to concerns of UE5's lacking documentation for modifying the engine.